aniketp02/SatVG/docs/experiments.md

 ## Improvement Ideas

 1. **Architectural Improvements**:
-   - Increase cross-attention layers (from 4 to 6 or 8)
    - Add multi-scale feature fusion from vision backbone
    - Experiment with different normalization strategies